caravancoop/sfm/README.md

     pg_restore -d sfm sfm.dump

+Once the dump has been restored, move on to the step `Set up the search index` below.

 ### Option 2: Load data via management commands

 The standard way to load data into the app is to use the app's management commands for loading data.
 Start by running migrations for the app: